Zahid Valencia: 2017–2018

-As a sophomore, Valencia claimed titles from the Cliff Keen Invitational (named OW) and the Midlands Championships, and compiled a 25–0 record during regular season.
-In the post-season, he claimed his second straight Pac-12 Conference title, and entered the NCAA's as the top-seed for the second year straight.
-At the NCAA championships, Valencia reached the semifinals with two pins and a major decision, where he defeated returning All-American Myles Amine by decision to make the finals.
-In the finale, he defeated his rival and the returning NCAA champion Mark Hall, who denied Valencia the title opportunity the previous year, on points (8–2), to become the eleventh Sun Devil to claim an NCAA title.
-After the season, Valencia was named the Pac-12 Wrestler of the Year, marking the first time a wrestler has earned back-to-back honors since Eric Larkin ('01–'03).
+As a sophomore, Valencia claimed titles from the Cliff Keen Invitational (named OW) and the Midlands Championships, and compiled a 25–0 record during the regular season.
+In the postseason, he claimed his second straight Pac-12 title, and entered the NCAA's as the top seed for the second year straight.
+At the NCAA championships, Valencia posted two pins and a major decision to reach the semifinals, where he defeated returning All-American Myles Amine by decision to make the finals.
+In the finale, he defeated his rival and the returning NCAA champion Mark Hall, who denied Valencia the title opportunity the previous year, with an 8–2 decision to become the 11th Sun Devil to claim an NCAA title.
+After the season, Valencia was named the Pac-12 Wrestler of the Year, marking the first time a wrestler had earned back-to-back honors since Eric Larkin ('01–'03).

 2018–2019

-In his junior year, Valencia claimed titles from the Bison Open, the Cougar Clash and also his third consecutive Midlands title.
-This season marked the first and second times he had been defeated during regular season, as he was first beaten by rival Mark Hall (0-4) and was then shockingly pinned by Daniel Lewis from Missouri, going 13–2 in duals and 24-2 overall.
+In his junior year, Valencia claimed titles in the Bison Open, the Cougar Clash and also his third consecutive Midlands title.
+This season marked the first and second times he had been defeated during the regular season, as he was first beaten by rival Mark Hall (0-4) and then shockingly pinned by Daniel Lewis from Missouri, going 13–2 in duals and 24-2 overall.
 At the Pac-12 Championships, Valencia recorded two dominant technical falls to claim his third straight title and was named the OW.
-At the NCAA championships, Valencia, the third seed, made his way to his second final with a pin and three major decisions, while also dominantly avenging his regular season loss to Daniel Lewis.
-In the finale, he once again faced his nemesis Mark Hall, whom he was able to edge by a point and deny him the title for the second time, claiming his second NCAA title and avenging his other loss during regular season.
+At the NCAA championships, Valencia, the third seed, made his way to his second final with a pin and three major decisions, while avenging his regular-season loss to Daniel Lewis.
+In the finale, he once again faced his nemesis Mark Hall, whom he edged by a point and denied the title for a second time, claiming his second NCAA title and avenging his other loss from the regular season.
 After the season, Valencia was named the Pac-12 Wrestler of the Year for the third time.

 2019–2020

 As a senior, Valencia moved up from 174 to 184 pounds, claimed titles from the Journeyman Collegiate Classic and the Cliff Keen Invitational, and was racking up an undefeated 12–0 record in dual meets (20-0 overall).
-On February, Valencia tested positive to a recreational substance from the Matteo Pellicone (freestyle), and was subsequently suspended by the ASU wrestling team, which ended up officially finishing his career as a folkstyle wrestler.
+On February, Valencia tested positive to a recreational substance from the Matteo Pellicone (freestyle), and was subsequently suspended by the ASU wrestling team, which finished his career as a folkstyle wrestler.